 What does it mean to be someone who lasts in a field for a long while, without ever reaching its greatest heights?

-In September 2017, Daniel Nettle, a Professor of Behavioural Science and Co-Director of the Centre for Behaviour & Evolution at Newcastle University, wrote an insightful essay — Hanging On To The Edges: Staying in the Game— where he put down a brief 4-point formula to live a life that’s important and meaningful even when you couldn’t bag any of the highest prizes.
+In September 2017, Daniel Nettle, a Professor of Behavioural Science and Co-Director of the Centre for Behaviour & Evolution at Newcastle University, wrote an insightful essay — Hanging On To The Edges — where he put down a brief 4-point formula to live a life that’s important and meaningful even when you couldn’t bag any of the highest prizes.

 Nettle is also the author of the 2005 book on happiness: Happiness: The Science Behind Your Smile.

 When he was asked by one of his students what he saw himself doing in 10 years’ time, Nettle replied he hoped to stay alive and do his research — essentially continuing what he is doing at the time.

 This reply seemed to cause a small surprise in the student, as she expected Dr Nettle to have an elaborate ‘nine-point plan for his next ten years’.

 Science (and other creative endeavours) are rather like animal life in a Darwinian world.
 There are many more ways to be dead than alive, and the vast majority of all lineages die out.
 To succeed—more exactly, to not yet have failed—is to still be in the game; to flourish is simply to not yet to be extinct.

 Was Nettle the right person to illuminate her with his scintillating wisdom on how to stay in top shape while in the research game?

 Perhaps not.
 Nettle wonders, perhaps he is the last person that she can follow in life as a researcher.
 Because he does not consider himself a superstar, but rather one of those who narrowly hang on.

 But, on a second take, he says it’s these guys who have narrowly hung on are the ones whose lives are most informative.